gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 * We have experienced _minor_ difficulties and roadblocks with procuring cloud services
 * We have experienced _no_ difficulties and roadblocks with procuring cloud services
 * None of the above apply because our program does **not** utilize commercial cloud services _or_ I am unaware of how our contracting approach was established
+* None of the above apply because our program is still determining how to procure cloud services

 ##### !end-options